oisdk/site/posts/2019-11-02-how-to-binary-random-access-list.markdown

     <a id="OneTerminated.𝔹.𝕓0ᵇ"></a><a id="4937" href="#4937" class="InductiveConstructor">𝕓0ᵇ</a> <a id="4941" class="Symbol">:</a> <a id="4943" href="#4919" class="Datatype">𝔹</a>
     <a id="OneTerminated.𝔹.𝕓_"></a><a id="4949" href="#4949" class="InductiveConstructor Operator">𝕓_</a> <a id="4952" class="Symbol">:</a> <a id="4954" href="#4862" class="Datatype">𝔹⁺</a> <a id="4957" class="Symbol">→</a> <a id="4959" href="#4919" class="Datatype">𝔹</a>
 </pre>
-𝔹⁺ is the stricly positive natural numbers (i.e. the naturals starting from 1).
+𝔹⁺ is the strictly positive natural numbers (i.e. the naturals starting from 1).
 𝔹 adds a zero to that set.
 This removes the possibility for trailing zeroes, thereby making this representation unique for every natural number.